noynaert/csc274handouts/Unit_09_Background_Processes.md/Unit_09_10_Foreground_Processes.md

-# Unit 08.40 Foreground and Background (with killing)
+# Unit 09.10 Foreground and Background (with killing)

+The process we see running in the terminal is in the *foreground.*  Terminal processes we have started but don't see are in the *background*

 Each terminal may have one program in the foreground.
-It may have many programs in the background.
+It may have many processes in the background.

 ## Putting programs in the background